Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 At first it seems that there's a steady pattern of 1.3% and 2.7% increase with every odd and even level, respectively.
 However, the pattern resets at lv.
 6, and lv.
 8 doesn't give any speed boost at all.
 What a ripoff!

-Building up Agility for certain characters might be a worthwhile endeavor in a 100% category, so it might be useful to know that even numbers are the best milestones to aim for until you reach Agility 5.
+Building up Agility for certain characters might be a worthwhile endeavor in some longer category, so it might be useful to know that even numbers are the best milestones to aim for until you reach Agility 5.

 To do: does Agility 1 save any frames with normal length attack animations?